About the film

 Credits

-Venus Jones is a jack pot of gifts and talents with over 20 years of classroom and stage experience.
-She’s a filmmaker, spoken word artist, and trained facilitator who enjoys inspiring compassionate leaders who are bettering our world.
-As a result of experiencing her writing and presentation workshops students find a greater sense of purpose with their pen.
-Her motto is to waging peace through poetry, and she’s increasing empathy and self-awareness through the arts.
-Venus offers you grace, healing words, and humor.
+Venus Jones is saved by grace and a servant leader living on principle, as a multi-gifted talent with over 20 years of classroom and stage experience.
+She’s cultivating courageous conversations through her films, poetic keynotes, and counsel for compassionate leaders who are braving a new world.
+She’s a creative director for anyone ready to increase trust, empathy, and self-awareness through the arts.
 Visit venusjones.com for more information on how to support past, present, and future initiatives at the intersection of art and activism.

 Animator | Illustrator